CSIS 312 Computer Security & Digital Forensics

 My desire as a professor is for this course to be welcoming to, accessible to, and usable by everyone, including students who are English-language learners, have a variety of learning styles, have disabilities, or are new to online learning systems.
 Be sure to let me know immediately if you encounter a required element or resource in the course that is not accessible to you.
 Also, let me know of changes I can make to the course so that it is more welcoming to, accessible to, or usable by students who take this course in the future.

 The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategies (e.g., techniques to improve reading, note-taking, study, time management).
 During the 2021 spring semester, the ARC is offering physically distanced, in-person appointments as well as virtual appointments over Zoom.
-The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–8:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an in-person or virtual appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
+The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–9:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an in-person or virtual appointment, click on the TracCloud icon on Canvas dashboard, go to traccloud.georgefox.edu, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.

 Health & Safety Protocol